In this explainer, we will learn how to find the indefinite integral of exponential and reciprocal functions .

 Therefore, the antiderivative of , which satisfies the given boundary conditions, is given by

-In our next example, we will look at how to apply the rules for integrating reciprocal functions involving a root and negative exponents.
+In our next example, we will look at how to apply the rules for integrating reciprocal functions involving a root.

 In this example, we want to find the indefinite integral of a function involving and expanding squares.